yongchengchen/magento-redis-fullpage/README.md

 4. for some blocks, use async call to update special blocks

 5. blocks can just be update by some event

+6. you can see which page is stored, and you can just flush what page you want

 6. Before using it
 	1) You should already install redis server, if you don't know what's redis, please don't install it